Home

 Flashing yellow or turned off

-Flashing yellow means that the traffic signals at the junction are out of order.
+Flashing yellow means that the traffic signals at the junction are out of order or not controlling traffic as they normally do.
 When passing a traffic light flashing yellow, you must observe special caution.

 When traffic signals are flashing yellow or turned off road signs or, if there are no road signs, general traffic rules apply instead.